EwanColman/Social-Fluidity/Readme.txt

 This is the formatting file for all data sources that come in Matrix format

-heterogeneity_MLE.py
+%%% More info to add here %%%

+heterogeneity_MSE.py

-Performs the maximum likelihood estimation process for any give s vector and k vector
+Performs the minimum total squared error estimation process for any given s vector and k vector

-Simulate_all_data.py

-Performs the simulation on all formatted data sets and stores the simulated mean individual reproductive number for each individual and stores it in Results

-Predict_all_data.py

-Computes the analytical mean individual reproductive number for each individual for all formatted data sets and stores it in Results

 Make_big_table.py